edgedb/edgedb/docs/edgeql/ddl/objects.rst

     :eql:stmt:`DROP PROPERTY` for details.

 :eql:synopsis:`ALTER CONSTRAINT <constraint-name> ...`
-    Alter the definition of a constraint for this link.
+    Alter the definition of a constraint for this object type.
 See :eql:stmt:`ALTER CONSTRAINT` for details.

 :eql:synopsis:`DROP CONSTRAINT <constraint-name>;`